shittuisrael004/wrapped_idea/README.md

 It currently supports **EVM chains such as Base and Celo**, fetching all relevant on-chain activity, computing insights, and generating **beautiful, shareable visual summaries**.

+Users can also mint your Wrapped recap image as an NFT (for a small $1 fee), permanently storing their annual crypto activities on-chain.

 ## Features